ibm-cloud-docs/sell/tutorial-onboard-broker.md

 1. Select the service that you're onboarding.
 1. From the Brokers page, click **Add broker**.
 1. Enter the programmatic name for your broker and the URL at which your broker is reachable.
 1. Select the authentication scheme to use when verifying the identity of the client that interacts with the broker.
-You can select from basic, bearer, and bearer cloud resource name (CRN) schemes.
+You can select from basic, bearer, and bearer CRN schemes.

     Basic and bearer authentication schemas are deprecated and will no longer be supported in the future due to security reasons.
 Use bearer CRN authentication for continued access instead.
     {: deprecated}